Do you remember when you learned how to set goals?

 If you’re a teacher of middle schoolers (or anyone else that interacts with several middle schoolers on a regular basis), these activities and worksheets will provide you with plenty of options for adding goal-setting into the curriculum.

 1. Make a Family Bucket List

-Making a bucket list is a great way to set goals, and this activity involves the whole family in the goal setting practice.
-It’s a great way to both model goal setting and encourages your children to practice it themselves, all at once.
+Making a bucket list is a great way to set goals, and this activity involves the whole family in the goal-setting practice.
+It’s a great way to both model goal setting and encourage your children to practice it themselves, all at once.

 Here’s how to do it: